vvivsm/job-listings-analysis/README.md

 - Salary alone does not show a strong direct relationship with listing views.
 - Certain job titles receive unusually high average views.
 - Experience level has a weaker and less consistent relationship with view count.

+## Conclusion

+Overall, the project shows that job listing visibility is influenced more by practical and role-related factors such as location, remote work options, and job title, rather than salary or experience level alone.

 ## Repository Structure